Ibuprofen/famotidine (By mouth)

 Famotidine (fam-OH-ti-deen), Ibuprofen (eye-bue-PROE-fen)

 Treats pain and arthritis.
 This medicine contains an NSAID and medicine to protect your stomach from damage caused by the NSAID.

 DuexisThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction (including asthma) to ibuprofen, aspirin, famotidine, or similar medicines.
+Do not use it if you had an allergic reaction (including asthma) to ibuprofen, aspirin, famotidine, or similar medicines.
 Do not use if you have had heart surgery (eg, coronary artery bypass graft).